Great Brak River (town): Topography

 The Great Brak River and its tributaries rises on the slopes of the Engelsberg and Jonkersberg (Varings River) in the Outeniqua Mountain Range 25 km in a straight line from the Great Brak River mouth.
 The catchment is relatively long and narrow being about 25 km long and reaching a maximum of about 8 km wide.
 Much of the river drains an elevated coastal platform or platform or plateau 150–300 m above sea level.
 Below the Wolwedans dam the river enters a gorge which takes the form of a V which is indicative of a non-glacial valley.

 Between the village of Great Brak and the Garden Route Freeway (N2 Highway) and other bridges the river enters the lagoon basin (estuary) about 1 km long and 0.5 km wide.
 The basin is bounded by the hilly coastal plain in the north and by an approximately 30 m high bush-covered dune ridge to the south.
 The dunes east of the mouth form a bluff about 50–60 m high consisting of 20 m basal dune rock, probably of Tertiary age, overlaid by a partly vegetated field of transverse barchan sand dunes.
 The Hersham residential area has been developed in this area.

-Although Great Brak is part of the greater Mosselbay municipality it is also a town in its own right.